 The City Deals represent a significant focus and opportunity to bring forward delivery of a number of key strategic connectivity priorities identified within the RTS and RTS Delivery Plan, in support of achieving the sustainable economic growth aspirations identified within City Deals and Regional Economic Strategies.
-Work continued supporting the Tay Cities Deal, covering Angus, Dundee City, Perth & Kinross and North-East Fife including transport projects for Dundee Airport, Perth Rail and Bus Stations and Low Carbon Transport in Perth, and also the Stirling and Clackmannanshire City Region Deal.
+Work continued supporting the Tay Cities Deal, covering Angus, Dundee City, Perth and Kinross and North-East Fife including transport projects for Dundee Airport, Perth Rail and Bus Stations and Low Carbon Transport in Perth, and also the Stirling and Clackmannanshire City Region Deal.

-Strategic Development Plans are to be replaced by Regional Spatial Strategies (RSS) and Tactran continues to engage proactively with the various Development Planning Authorities and Tactran officers have been involved in providing input and helping shape the interim Regional Spatial Strategies (iRSS) for Forth Valley and Tay Cities.
+Strategic Development Plans are being replaced by Regional Spatial Strategies (RSS) and Tactran continues to engage proactively with the various Development Planning Authorities.
 The National Planning Framework 4 (NPF4) was adopted and published by Scottish Ministers on 13 February 2023.
 Tactran anticipates further involvement through ongoing participation with the steering groups for the two RSS covering the Tactran region.